hashicorp/terraform-provider-aws/website/docs/r/opensearch_domain.html.markdown

 ### encrypt_at_rest

 ~> **Note:** You can enable `encrypt_at_rest` in place if your Elasticsearch version is 6.7 or greater.
 If you disable `encrypt_rest_rest`, once you enable it, for any version, or enable for 6.6 and below, Terraform will recreate the domain, which can cause data loss.
-Similarly, you can change the `kms_key_id` in place if your version is 6.7 or great.
-Otherwise, Terraform will recreate the domain, which can cause data loss.
+In contrast, AWS does not support changing the `kms_key_id`.
+If you change the key, Terraform will recreate the domain, which can cause data loss.

 * `enabled` - (Required) Whether to enable encryption at rest.
 If the `encrypt_at_rest` block is not provided then this defaults to `false`.
 * `kms_key_id` - (Optional) KMS key ARN to encrypt the Elasticsearch domain with.
 If not specified then it defaults to using the `aws/es` service KMS key.
 Note that KMS will accept a KMS key ID but will return the key ARN.
 To prevent Terraform detecting unwanted changes, use the key ARN instead.